 Each fall the Division of Education prepares a handbook entitled "Policies and Procedures for Teacher Education."
 All students entering preparation for teaching should obtain this handbook from the Division of Education or from their advisors.

-Admission and Continuation in the Teacher Education Program Leading to Licensure
+Admission and Continuation in the Teacher Education Program Leading to Licensure (revised for 2006-2007 incoming students)

 Transition Points